-Like most of Gaston's work, this piece is centered around Character Design and a lot of detail has been given to it (as pose to the details in the background).
-The subject is a fish that's been hooked through the upper lip of its mouth.
+Like most of Gaston's work, this piece is centered around Character Design and a lot of detail has been given to central character (as pose to the details in the background).
+The primary subject is a fish that's been hooked through the upper lip of its mouth.
 The fish itself has been divided and broken into four segments, where at each break a portion of its inner body is revealed.
 The Head, with one large eye and 4 whiskers like a catfish, has been segmented from the torso section, which has two small dorsal fins, and two large ventral fins on its belly.
 The torso also has a thin gash across its side, where some tube-like organs are floating out.
 The second division is between the torso and upper tail.
 The upper tail has one dorsal and one ventral fin.
 And the final break is between the upper and the lower tail which has a tailfin.
 Within each of the three break sections, the subject's pink inner skin and the links that create the fishes spine are revealed, larger portions at the divide between the head and the torso, and smaller segments of spine and inner skin at the breaks in the tail.
 Many bulbous tube-like organs are floating away through the open breaks in the body, and out of the fish.

 Colors and Patterns: